 DECLARE @table VARCHAR(128), @file VARCHAR(255), @cmd VARCHAR(512) SET @table = 'dbo.spt_monitor' SET @file = 'C:\Backup\' + @table + '_' + CONVERT(CHAR(8), GETDATE(), 112) + '.dat' SET @cmd = 'bcp ' + @table + ' out ' + @file + ' -n -T ' EXEC master..xp_cmdshell @cmd

-- You can recover the previously backed up table using the command below:
+4. You can recover the previously backed up table using the command below:

 bcp dbo.spt_monitor IN "C:\Backup\dbo.spt_monitor_20180801.bak" -T -n

 In some scenarios, however, you may only need to recover the data from one particular table.
-You can prepare for such situations by creating a backup of a table in SQL Server using, for example, BCP tool.
+You can prepare for such situations by creating a SQL Server table backup using, for example, the BCP tool.

 That said, keep in mind that table-level data copy does not include dependencies with other tables, embedded SQL objects, schema info, and other important components.
 For that reason, you cannot use table-level backup as a replacement for a regular backup.